ya-developer/CLTissueBundle/README.md

 Although following the steps described in the documentation should be enough to keep most evil-doers from uploading infected files to your form, I can never give any 100% guarantee!
 You should take care in keeping your virus-scanner's signature database up-to-date, otherwise new viruses may get through.
-But you should also keep in mind that there are many more ways to abuse uploads than just uploading an infected file!
+You should also keep in mind that there are many more ways to abuse uploads than just uploading an infected file!

 **Make sure your application cannot be manipulated to execute any of the uploaded files!
 Not even those deemed 'clean'!**